radical-cybertools/radical.entk/docs/adv_examples/adapt_to.rst

 For any adaptive capability within a Pipeline, we need to use the post execution property of a Stage object.
 Decisions can only be performed once all tasks of a Stage are completed as the concurrent tasks cannot be interrupted by design.
-The post execution property of a Stage requires 3 function handles: a function that return a boolean, a function that is executed when boolean result is True, and a function that is executed when boolean result is False.
+The post execution property of a Stage requires 3 function handles: a function that returns a boolean, a function that is executed when the boolean result is True, and a function that is executed when the boolean result is False.

 .. code-block:: python